The Civil Society Empowerment Programme supports civil society, grass roots organisations and credible voices.

 See the information on training for details of how to register.

-CSEP is coordinated by the RAN Centre of Excellence, which is funded by the European Commission’s Directorate-General for Migration and Home Affairs.
+CSEP is coordinated by RAN, which is funded by the European Commission’s Directorate-General for Migration and Home Affairs.
 The programme also brings together the European Strategic Communications Network and internet industry partners. ( )